 We may use automated or manual analyses to link data together to help us identify your potential for supporting us, to provide you with an improved experience, to send you communications that are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
 All of this enables us to raise more funds, sooner, and more cost-effectively, in support of our strategic objectives.
 We always seek to ensure that any opportunities we present are aligned with your interests, based on the research we conduct.

 We will always respect a request by you to stop processing your personal data, and in addition, your statutory rights are set out below.

 When we share your data with others (our partners)

 We may share the above categories of data with the University and the Colleges to provide you with a coordinated approach.
-Any transmission of data to or from the University and Colleges is managed through agreed processes which comply with relevant data protection legislation.
-The University and each College has its own data protection statement and procedures.
+Any transmission of data to or from the University and Colleges is managed through agreed processes that comply with relevant data protection legislation.
+The University and each College have their own data protection statement and procedures.

 Additionally, we share the above categories of data on a considered and confidential basis, where appropriate, with:

 - Third parties engaged by us to provide fundraising related services, such as:

 - Companies that provide us with data about alumni and supporters